vacp2p/rfc/waku.md

 Each node SHOULD broadcast its rate limits to its peers using the rate limits packet.
 The rate limits MAY also be sent as an optional parameter in the handshake.

 Each node SHOULD respect rate limits advertised by its peers.
 The number of packets SHOULD be throttled in order not to exceed peer's rate limits.
 If the limit gets exceeded, the connection MAY be dropped by the peer.

+**Topic interest** (experimental)

+This packet is used by Waku nodes for sharing their interest in messages with specific topics.
+It does this in a more bandwidth considerate way, at the expense of metadata protection.
+Peers MUST only send envelopes with specified topics.

+This feature will likely stop being experimental in v1.

+It is currently bounded to a maximum of 1000 topics.
+If you are interested in more topics than that, this is currently underspecified and likely requires updating it.
+The constant is subject to change.

 ### Whisper Envelope data field (Optional)